 Outdoor Skills & Living June 18th - June 22nd

 Earth, wind, water, and fire.
 This week we take a historical perspective on outdoor living and learn skills for braving the natural elements.
-Summoning the pioneer within, campers finish the week by building ground forts from found and natural materials.
+Summoning the engineer within, campers finish the week by building ground forts from found and natural materials.

 Wild Arts June 25th - June 29th